MerelyAPseudonym/salt-get-started/speed.md

 SaltStack provides a pluggable architecture that lets you extend nearly any part of the system.
-For example, you can easily add custom execution modules, send job results to a new system, and use beacons to monitor any part a managed system.
+For example, you can easily add custom execution modules, send job results to a new system, and use beacons to monitor any part of a managed system.